 - low-dose aspirin — may be prescribed for you by your doctor unless there are reasons not to, for example if you have a bleeding disorder.
 This type of medicine will help prevent your blood clotting and can help to reduce your risk of heart attack and angina

-- anti-anginal medications (nitrates) - are used to dilate your blood vessels.
+- medicines to treat angina, called nitrates, used to dilate your blood vessels.
 Doctors sometimes refer to nitrates as 'vasodilators'.
 They are available in a variety of forms, including tablets, sprays, skin patches and ointments

-- clopidogrel - is used to inhibit blood clotting
+- antiplatelet medicines including clopidogrel to stop the blood from clotting

 Taking these medicines as prescribed can greatly reduce your risk of further heart problems.